 One Crown Office Row is committed to assisting the Bar to become as diverse and representative of society as possible.
 To this end, in 2015 we launched an assessed mini-pupillage scheme targeted at socio-economically disadvantaged applicants, which guaranteed a first-round interview for pupillage to those applicants who performed well in their assessments.
-Following the success of the scheme in 2016 and its expansion in 2017, in summer 2018 we will again be expanding the scheme and looking to recruit at least 10 assessed mini-pupils to undertake a week-long mini-pupillage.
-The assessed mini-pupillage scheme will run between 4 June 2018 and 27 July 2018.
+Following the success of the scheme in 2016 and its expansion in 2017, in summer 2018 we again expanded the scheme and recruited 10 assessed mini-pupils to undertake a week-long mini-pupillage.
+This year, we are looking to run the scheme again and to offer at least 10 assessed mini-pupillages.

 The scheme is open to applicants who meet the following criteria:

-A: You must have attended a state school or college, be able to demonstrate high academic achievement, and be in at least your second year of university or a graduate;
+A: You must have attended a non-selective state school or college from ages 11 to 18*, be able to demonstrate high academic achievement, and be either in at least your second year of university or a graduate.

 B: You must also meet one or more of the following criteria: